gojekfarm/ogi/docs/example-usecase-01.md

 >
 > * `Produce(string, []byte, string)` to call Produce on required `topic`, `message` and `message-key` in respective order.
 >
 > * `Close()` is exported as well to allow certain flows to keep an open connection right from consumer for entire lifetime of consumption and then call a final close at the end.
+Although default behavior is `Close()` gets called post every produce.
+But a custom plugin set could manage it by making `Close()`'s internal flow to only proceed on a particular shared env var's value.
+That value could be set by consumer or transformer at desired event.
 >
 > We'll notice in given example only topic and message is passed by transformer, but an empty message-key.
 As there is no need of it.
 > Now it is job of every producer to mandate what fields are mandatory for it to be provided and what can be empty.